Construction Updates

 • Working on louvers, pump rails and painting for the pumps at the NWRP Pump Station on 13th Street between Adams and Jefferson Streets.

-• Installation of curbs and curb walls between 14th and 15th Streets and Adams Street.
+• Installation of curbs and curb walls on Adams Street between 14th and 15th Street.
+Anticipating 2 weeks to complete before moving to east side.

 • HPD officers will be present at all intersections within work zones.